-Students are admitted by the Department through the Pan-Hellenic Exam system and the rules defined regarding special student categories.
-Registration takes place each September through the obligatory electronic registration system, in accordance to instructions provided by the Ministry of Education.
-There are no departments similar to the Department of Statistics, thus it does not accept student transfers (Φ EK 2520/29.06.2018, τ .B').
+Students are admitted to the Department through the Pan-Hellenic Exam system adhering to the specific regulations set for various categories of students.
+Registration is conducted each September via a mandatory electronic registration system, following the guidelines issued by the Ministry of Education.
+Unique in its focus, the Department of Statistics does not facilitate student transfers from similar departments, as per Φ EK 4002/22.06.2023, τ .B'.

-Educational and Professional aims
+Educational and Professional Aims